Valery Gergiev, Mariinsky Orchestra

 Tchaikovsky: Opera “Iolanta”, op.69 (excerpts)

-Iolanta, op.69, is Tchaikovsky’s last opera—a lyric opera in a single act, on a libretto by the composer’s brother, Modest Ilyich Tchaikovsky (1850 – 1916).
+Iolanta, op.69, is Tchaikovsky’s last opera.
+A lyric opera in a single act, on a libretto by the composer’s brother, Modest Ilyich Tchaikovsky (1850 – 1916).
 That again was based on a Danish play Kong Renés Datter (King René’s Daughter) by Henrik Hertz (1797 – 1870).
 Tchaikovsky wrote this opera in 1891, starting with the final duet, in June, completing the composition in September, the instrumentation in November of the same year.
 Even though the composer was not convinced of his own work, the opera, which premiered at the Mariinsky Theater in St.Petersburg in December 1892, was reasonably successful.
-To this day, the opera is not performed very often, and only few recordings exist.
+To this day, the opera is not performed very often.
+Only few recordings exist.

 Just in very brief form (see Wikipedia for more detail): Princess Iolanta was born blind and does not know that she is princess, nor is she even aware of her blindness.
 Her father, King René, keeps her in seclusion.
 She is promised to Duke Robert.
 Her father arrives with the Moorish physician Ibn-Hakia who promises to heal the princess’ blindness, provided she is told about her blindness.
 Her father refuses this, out of fear that in the case of failure, this might make his daughter fall into depression.